fenago/kafka-advanced/lab_guides/md/Lab_3-1.md

 In this lab, you are going to create simple Java Kafka producer.
 You create a new replicated Kafka topic called `my-example-topic`, then you create a Kafka producer that uses this topic to send records.
 You will send records with the Kafka producer.
 You will send records synchronously.
 Later, you will send records asynchronously.

 ### Lab Solution

 Complete solution for this lab is available in the following directory:

-`cd ~/kafka-advanced/labs/Lab03-1`
+`cd ~/kafka-advanced/labs/Lab03-1/solution`

+<h4><span style="color:red;">Intellij IDE is already installed in the lab environment.
+Go through pdf `Intellij_IDE_guide.pdf` before starting the lab.</span></h4>

 ## Create Replicated Kafka Topic